github/docs/content/admin/all-releases.md

 ## About releases of {% data variables.product.product_name %}

 {% data reusables.enterprise.constantly-improving %} {% data variables.product.company_short %} supports the four most recent feature releases.
-For more information, see "[About upgrades to new releases](/admin/overview/about-upgrades-to-new-releases)."
+For more information, see "[AUTOTITLE](/admin/overview/about-upgrades-to-new-releases)."

 You can see what's new for each release in the [release notes](/admin/release-notes), and you can view administrator and user documentation for all releases here on {% data variables.product.prodname_docs %}.
 When you read the documentation, make sure to select the version that reflects your product.
-For more information, see "[About versions of {% data variables.product.prodname_docs %}](/get-started/learning-about-github/about-versions-of-github-docs)."
+For more information, see "[AUTOTITLE](/get-started/learning-about-github/about-versions-of-github-docs)."

 ## Releases of {% data variables.product.product_name %}